risatino/risatino.github.io/README.md

 ## Custom Builds

-You can hire Start Bootstrap to create a custom build of any template, or create something from scratch using Bootstrap.
+You can hire Start Bootstrap or [Risa Tino](https://risatino.github.io/cv) to create a custom build of any template, or create something from scratch using Bootstrap.
 For more information, visit the **[custom design services page](https://startbootstrap.com/bootstrap-design-services/)**.

 ## About